Introducing our Flying Team, the largest & most diverse Birds of Prey collections in the South East.

 In winter, the UK population increases as most of the Icelandic breeding birds migrate to our warmer climate.

-Our little 'Spitfire' hatched in 2019 is a Jack which means a Male Merlin much smaller than the Female they also show sexual dimorphism not just in size but colour too, the Jacks ar a are blue-grey above, with a grey head and orangey-cream underparts that are streaked in black.
+Our little 'Lancaster' hatched in 2019 is a Jack which means a Male Merlin much smaller than the Female they also show sexual dimorphism not just in size but colour too, the Jacks ar a are blue-grey above, with a grey head and orangey-cream underparts that are streaked in black.
 Females are mainly grey-brown, with dark streaking underneath.

 Saker Falcon (Falco cherrug) Hierofalcon - 'Hyde'